adrioui/2d-arena-shooter-game/README.md

 # 2d-arena-shooter-game
 Note: this game is still under development.
-## 2d Arena Shooter game made with LÖVE framework in for CS50 final project.
+## 2d Arena Shooter game made with LÖVE framework in lua for CS50 final project.

 ### Background
 I'm taking inspiration from games that I like the most when I was a kid: arena shooter games.